woossi0/suite/docs/usermanual/source/webmaps/easypublish/publish.rst

          <!-- iframe snippet goes here -->
       </body>

    .. note:: URLs that contain "localhost" will not be accessible to anyone other than those on the local machine.
-Please deploy the OpenGeo Suite onto a server with a web-accessible URL if you would like to share this map beyond your local system.
+Please deploy the Boundless Suite onto a server with a web-accessible URL if you would like to share this map beyond your local system.
 The :ref:`sysadmin` section has more information about deployment.